jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 ```

 #### Map words to RNN
-In our training data, it contains both the images and captions.
+Our training data contains both the images and captions.
 It also have a dictionary which map a vocabulary word to an integer.
-Words are stored as a word index in the training dataset.
+Words in the dataset are stored as a word index in the training dataset.
 For example, the caption "A yellow school bus idles near a park" may stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow' etc...

 <div class="imgcap">
 <img src="/assets/rnn/encode.png" style="border:none;width:70%;">
 </div>

 The RNN does not use the word index directly.
-Instead, through an word embedding lookup table, the word index is converted to a vector of wordvec_dim.
-The RNN will take this vector and
+Instead, through a word embedding lookup table, the word index is converted to a vector with length wordvec_dim.
+The RNN will take this vector
+$$
+X_t
+$$
+and
 $$
 h_{t-1}
 $$ to compute